Extended Gauss-Newton and ADMM-Gauss-Newton Algorithms for Low-Rank Matrix Optimization: Introduction

-\item[$\mathrm{(d)}$] Then, we develop a joint treatment between ADMM and the Gauss-Newton method to obtain a new algorithm for \eqref{eq:LMA_prob} that handles general objective $\phi$.
-Under standard assumptions on \eqref{eq:LMA_prob}, we prove global convergence of the proposed algorithm. \end{itemize} Unlike alternating direction methods whose only achieve sublinear convergence even with good initial points, GN methods may slightly require additional computation for GN directions, but they can achieve a fast local linear or quadratic convergence rate, which is key for online and real-time implementations.
+\item[$\mathrm{(d)}$] We also combine an alternating direction method of multipliers (ADMM) and the GN method to obtain a new algorithm for handling \eqref{eq:LMA_prob}.
+Under standard assumptions on \eqref{eq:LMA_prob}, we prove global convergence of the proposed algorithm. \end{itemize} Unlike AMA whose only achieves a sublinear convergence even with good initial points, GN methods may require additional computation for GN directions, but they can achieve a fast local linear or quadratic convergence rate, which is key for online and real-time implementations by using warm-start.
 Alternatively, gradient descent-based methods can achieve local linear convergence but often require much strong assumptions imposed on \eqref{eq:LMA_prob}.
-In contrast, GN methods work for ``small residual'' settings under mild assumptions, and can easily achieve high accuracy solutions.
+In contrast, GN methods work with the ``small residual'' setting under mild assumptions, and can easily achieve high accuracy solutions within a small number of iterations.